Brendan Donovan Player Props: Cardinals vs. Royals

-Brendan Donovan -- with a slugging percentage of .467 in his past 10 games, including two home runs -- will be in action for the St. Louis Cardinals versus the Kansas City Royals, with Josh Staumont on the hill, on May 29 at 2:15 PM ET.
+On Tuesday, Brendan Donovan (.483 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals face the Kansas City Royals, whose starting pitcher will be Zack Greinke.
+First pitch is at 7:45 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Guardians.
+He had a hitless performance in his most recent game (0-for-3) against the Royals.

 Brendan Donovan Game Info & Props vs. the Royals